Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

 Figure \ref{151 act} shows the first three modes and the variability in their weighted activation profiles within segments $S_a$ and $S_b$.
-These three modes describe nearly $14\%$ of the flow-field variance within these segments.
+These three modes describe $14\%$ of the flow-field variance within these segments (see Online Resource 1 for a plot of the singular values).
 We interpret modes 1 and 2 as related to dynamic stall vortex shedding while mode 3 is attributed to near-blade vortex dynamics occurring earlier in the cycle.
-In this interpretation, mode 1 represents shedding dynamics that occur once the vortex core is at least a foil thickness away from the blade while mode 2 occurs earlier in the shedding process.
+In this interpretation, mode 1 represents shedding dynamics that occur once the vortex core is at least a foil thickness away from the blade, while mode 2 occurs earlier in the shedding process.
 The high variance explained by mode 1 is consistent with the velocity magnitude (Figure \ref{perfflowvar}a and \ref{152_252}a-iii) and coefficient of variation fields (Figure \ref{perfflowvar}a), which are dominated by the shedding of the dynamic stall vortex.

 We observe that the weighted activation profiles for these three modes are well-converged in $S_a$ but diverge between the flow-field clusters in $S_b$.
 In $S_b$, the better-performing cluster, cluster 1, has larger weighted activations in mode 1 and the weighted activations are shifted earlier in phase for mode 2.
 For mode 3, both clusters have similar mean-weighted activations everywhere except for $\theta\:=\:90^\circ\:-\:120^\circ$.
 This is consistent with low flow-field variability in segment $S_a$ and increased variability in $S_b$ (Figure \ref{perfflowvar}c and Figure \ref{152_252}).
 At $\theta\:=\:119^\circ$, where the difference fields are most distinct, we see that the higher-than-average velocities closer to the blade for cluster 1 are captured by the higher mode 1 weighted activation.
 On the other hand, the lower mode 2 weighted activation for cluster 1 at this position captures the lower-than-average velocities farther from the blade.